Choosing the best European history books is no easy task.

 Homage to Catalonia is George Orwell’s account of his time in Barcelona during the Spanish Civil War.
 This war is often forgotten about when it comes to the 1930s, but it played an important role in the events that were to follow.

 The aerial bombing of Guernica was a phenomenon the likes of which had not been seen before.
-Wanton destruction on an unprecedented scale, was a sign of what was to come in the Second World War.
+Wanton destruction on an unprecedented scale was a sign of what was to come in the Second World War.

 The civil war was also a harbinger of the rise of totalitarianism.
 Although Hitler would be defeated in 1945, the Soviet Union continued to survive.
-While the fascist regime of Franco, victor in the civil war, survived until his death in 1975, cutting Spain off from the rest of Europe.
+While the fascist regime of Franco, the victor in the civil war, survived until his death in 1975, cutting Spain off from the rest of Europe.

 Perhaps the most important parts of Homage to Catalonia are Orwell’s descriptions of war.
 Expecting an exciting and lively time, he instead finds a war that is mundane and a slog.

 Orwell’s writing is a vivid account of an oft-forgotten part of European history and a warning of the follies of war.
-It ranks among Orwell’s best books and provides a stark warning for us know nearly 100 years later.
+It ranks among Orwell’s best books and provides a stark warning for us now nearly 100 years later.